FullHuman/purgecss-docs/guides/next.md

 By default, this plugin will scan `components` and `pages` directories for classnames.

-Under the hood, `next-purgecss` uses the Purgecss Webpack Plugin.
+Under the hood, `next-purgecss` uses the PurgeCSS Webpack Plugin.
 You can pass custom options to the plugin by defining `purgeCss` object in your `next.config.js` :

 ```js